Privacy statement

 We only process personal data of the following persons that are relevant to our work:

-3. employers other than legal entities, such as sole proprietorships or general partnerships
+• employers who are not legal entities, such as sole proprietorships or general partnerships

-4. policymakers, members of the accountability body, key function holders and other affiliated persons of StiPP, as stipulated by the fund's Code of Conduct
+• policymakers, members of the accountability body, key function holders and other related persons of StiPP, as determined by the Fund's Code of Conduct

 • Telephone number

-• Other: personal data that you provide in correspondence and/or that we receive via the contact form
+• Other: personal data that you provide in correspondence and/or telephone contact and/or that we receive via the contact form

-Most processing is necessary to properly fulfil our legal obligations (legal basis).
-For example, we have to implement the pension laws and regulations.
-In addition, we process personal data (information about your pension history) on the basis of a legitimate interest in being able to implement the pension agreement and the pension and administration regulations of StiPP.
+In certain cases, we process personal data on the legal basis of 'legitimate interest'.
+StiPP has a legitimate interest if the processing is necessary for the performance of the Fund's tasks and StiPP has weighed up this interest of StiPP against that of the persons whose personal data are processed.
+An example of this is information about your pension history.
 In order to be able to invoke a legitimate interest, we have carried out a so-called 'three-step test'.
 From this, we have concluded that the processing of information about your pension history does not disproportionately infringe on your privacy.
-If you wish, you can request further information about this via privacy@stippensioen.nl.
+If desired, you can request further information about this via privacy@stippensioen.nl.

 We process your personal data for the following purposes:

-• the execution of the agreements and (pension) regulations of StiPP;
+• the implementation of the agreements and (pension) regulations of StiPP

-• inform you about your personal situation, with regard to the accrual of pension capital, risk insurance or payment to you as a pensioner;
+• inform you about your personal situation, where it relates to the accrual of pension capital, risk insurance or the pension payment to you

-• inform you about (changes in) the pension plans of StiPP or situations that arise at StiPP and are important to you;
+• inform you about (changes in) StiPP's pension schemes or situations that occur at StiPP and are important to you

-• compliance with legal obligations to which you and/or the pension fund are subject;
+• complying with legal obligations to which you and/or the pension fund are subject

 We receive the personal data we need from: